Aergol Lawhir

-Some sources claim he was born around 437.
 His court was at Lis Castell (Lydstep) near Din Bych (Tenby); there may have been another at Castell Argoel (probably Caeth Argoel) in Dyfed, which was presumably named in his honor.
 He was a patron of the church at Llandaff and the bishops of Glywysing Saints Teilo and Euddogwy.
-He received Euddogwy's father King Budic II of Brittany after the latter was expelled from his land and was remembered by Gildas as a "good king".
+He received Euddogwy's father King Budic II of Brittany after the latter was expelled from his land, and was remembered by Gildas as a "good king".

 Aergol was known to be an enemy of King Cynan Garwyn of Powys and they clashed at Crug Dyfed.
-He possibly conquered the Ystrad Tywi around the late 400s which was why he was given the name “Long-Hand.”
+He possibly conquered the Ystrad Tywi around the late 400s which was why he was given the name "Long-Hand."